Language Guide

 The way people talk about, and directly to, people with diabetes, especially in healthcare and media settings, influences the language people in the diabetes community use to refer to themselves.
 Choosing to use person-first language when talking about people with diabetes can create a large-scale shift, pushing us towards communication that always puts emphasis on the individual.

-diagnosed with diabetes
+Linda was diagnosed with diabetes at age 16.

-(outside a healthcare setting)
+Patient (especially outside of a healthcare setting)

-person living with diabetes
+person, person with diabetes, person living with diabetes

 Example: